-International Security, Foreign Policy Analysis, International Relations Theory
+International Security, Foreign Policy Analysis, IR Theory

 In addition to teaching in the Department of Government and International Relations Program, she is co-director of the Project on International Peace and Security.
 PIPS is an undergraduate think tank at the College of William and Mary created in 2008, which aims to produce rigorous and original foreign policy analysis.
 To learn more, visit the PIPS website and facebook page.